harta55/EnTAP/docs/source/basic_usage.rst

 Required Flags:

-* (- -runP/- -runN)
+* (- - runP/- - runN)
-    * Specification of input transcriptome file. runP for protein (skip frame selection) or runN for nucleotide (frame selection will be ran)
+    * Specify a blastp or blastx annotation
+    * If - -runP is selected with a nucleotide input, frame selection will be ran and annotation stages will be executed with protein sequences (blastp)
+    * If - -runP is selected with a protein input, frame selection will not be ran and annotation will be executed with protein sequences (blastp)
+    * If - -runN is selected with nucleotide input, frame selection will not be ran and annotation will be executed with nucleotide sequences (blastx)

-* (-i/- -input)
+* (-i/- - input)
     * Path to the transcriptome file (either nucleotide or protein)

-* (-d/- -database)
+* (-d/- - database)
-    * Specify up to 4 DIAMOND indexed (.dmnd) databases to run similarity search against
+    * Specify up to 5 DIAMOND indexed (.dmnd) databases to run similarity search against

 Optional Flags:

 * (-a/- -align)
     * Path to alignment file (either SAM or BAM format)
     * **Note:** Ignoring this flag will skip expression filtering
-    * If you have ran alignment with paired end reads be sure to use the - -paired-end flag as well
+    * If you have ran alignment with single end reads be sure to use the - -single-end flag as well (paired-end is default)
+    * Be sure to specify an FPKM threshold

 * (- - contam)
     * Specify :ref:`contaminant<tax-label>` level of filtering